Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >> >
 >>
 > Via the OVHcloud APIv6 <a name="vlansetup"></a>
->> It is necessary to create a VLAN so that instances connected to the vRack can communicate with each other.
->>
->> With the Public Cloud service, you can create up to 4,000 VLANs within one vRack.
-This means that you can use each private IP address up to 4,000 times.
-Thus, for example, 192.168.0.10 of VLAN 2 is different from IP 192.168.0.10 of VLAN 42.
->>
->> This can be useful in order to segment your vRack between multiple virtual networks.
->>
->> Using the OVHcloud APIv6, you can customise all settings: IP range (10.0.0.0/16 for example), deployment zone, DCHP, Gateway, etc.
->>
->> > [!primary]
->> >
->> > On dedicated servers, you are using VLAN 0 by default.
-The OpenStack infrastructure requires to specify your VLAN ID directly at the infrastructure level.
->> >
->> > Unlike dedicated servers, there is no need to tag a VLAN directly on a Public Cloud instance.
->> >
->> > To learn more about this topic, please refer to the guide [Creating multiple vLANs in a vRack](/pages/bare_metal_cloud/dedicated_servers/creating-multiple-vlans-in-a-vrack)
->>
->> > [!warning]
->> >
->> > vRack is managed at the OVHcloud infrastructure level, meaning you can only administrate it in the OVHcloud Control Panel and the OVHcloud APIv6.
->> >
->> > Because OpenStack is not located at the same level, you will not be able to customise VLANs through the Horizon interface or OpenStack APIs.
->> >
 >>
 >> Once logged in to the [OVHcloud APIv6 interface](/links/api), follow these steps:
 >>